KG-UT/Machine-learning-application-temperature-prediction/README.md

 # Temperature prediction

-Creates a decision tree model which is used to predict the mean temperature for a given day on average within ~3 degrees Celsius!
+Creates a decision tree model, which can predict the mean temperature for a given day within ~3 degrees Celsius on average!

 ## Getting started